green-striped-gecko/dartR/README.md

 **without any error** (warnings if you are using an older version of R are okay) and you are done.

-Have fun working with dartR (any issues you encounter please use the issues tab on github or contact us via email under glbugs@aerg.canberra.edu.au
+Have fun working with dartR!
+Any issues you encounter please use the issues tab on github or contact us via email under glbugs@aerg.canberra.edu.au

 Cheers, Bernd & Arthur